 LBST 4216 "Comparative Employment Relations"

-Jobs with Inequality: Financialization, Post-Democracy, and Labour Market Deregulation in Canada (University of Toronto Press, under review).
+Jobs with Inequality: Financialization, Post-Democracy, and Labour Market Deregulation in Canada (University of Toronto Press, forthcoming).

 Editor, Boom, Bust, and Crisis: Labour, Corporate Power, and Politics in Canada, Halifax: Fernwood Publishing, 2012.